w3c/automotive-viss2/README.md

 # 1. server

-The server directories contain an implementation of a server acording to the W3C Gen2 spec, and should align with the project common software architecture, see below.
+The server directories contain an implementation of a server acording to the W3C W3C VISS v2 spec, and should align with the project common software architecture, see below.
 Significant deviations should be documented in the README.md file.

 # 2. client